Emmanuel Fernandez (footballer)

-Emmanuel Oluwasegun Opeyemi Fernandez (born 17 July 2001) is an English professional footballer who plays as a defender for Rangers.
+Emmanuel Oluwasegun Opeyemi Fernandez (born 17 July 2001) is a professional footballer who plays as a defender for Rangers.
+Born in England, he plays for the Nigeria national team at international level.

-Career
+Club career

 Early career

-He began his career with Brentford and Gillingham, and whilst at Gillingham spent time on loan at Sheppey United and Margate.
+Fernandez began his career with Brentford and Gillingham, and whilst at Gillingham spent time on loan at Sheppey United and Margate.
 After being released by Gillingham he played for Ramsgate.

 Peterborough United

 Fernandez signed a two-year contract with Peterborough United in July 2021.
-He made his debut on 2 April 2022 in a "surprise" selection in a 0–4 home defeat against Middlesbrough.
+He made his debut on 2 April 2022 in a "surprise" selection in a 4–0 home defeat against Middlesbrough.
 In November 2021, Fernandez joined Spalding United on loan, making one appearance.
 In March 2023, he joined Barnet on loan until the end of the season.

 Rangers

 In July 2025, Fernandez joined Scottish Premiership club Rangers for an undisclosed fee.

+On 22 November 2025, Fernandez scored his first league goal for Rangers in a 2–1 win over Livingston in the Scottish Premiership.

+In February 2026, Fernandez suffered racist abuse online following a match.

+International career

+In March 2026, Fernandez received his first call-up to the Nigeria national team.
+He made his international debut on 27 March, coming off the bench in a 2–1 victory against Iran.
+Four days later, he scored his first international goal in a 2–2 friendly draw with Jordan.

 Personal life

 Fernandez was born in London, and is eligible to represent Nigeria.
 He wears number 37 to honour his brother who died at 37 years old.
 He is the youngest of 8 children.